 Data generation and collection

 Our approach to data collection was exploratory.
-In an empty and quiet room with a portable CD player and headphones, we explained that we would play them a minute of a piece of music, that there would be 10 pieces in total, and that after hearing each one we would ask them if the music recalled any memories they had of experiences of learning.
+One of us went with the participant to an empty and quiet room with a portable CD player and headphones, and explained that we would play them a minute of a piece of music, that there would be 10 pieces in total, played in the same order to each participant, and that after hearing each one we would ask them if the music recalled any memories they had of experiences of learning.
 Participants were asked about whether the music they heard reminded them of anything they had experienced during their undergraduate degree study, and, following, whether the music evoked any experiences of learning they had had.
 The extract was usually the very first minute of the piece, or occasionally, a minute from later in the piece; exact timings are specified in Table 1.
 While participants were listening to the music we deliberately moved out of range of eye contact to allow participants to focus more closely on the music; we explained this in advance.
 If a selected piece did not remind participants of any experiences of learning, we moved on to the next piece.
 More often, the piece did remind them of an experience of learning.
 When this was the case, we solicited further information such as the type and details of the learning experience, and what each participant thought it was about the music that related to that particular experience for him or her.
 While we acknowledge that the questions will have shaped the discussion and played a role in memory; we suggest it was the music itself that triggered these memories initially.

 All interviews were recorded using a portable recording device and then later transcribed.
-We stressed to participants how we ourselves were transcribing the data and no-one else; this was partly for ethical reasons and the possibility that participants might feel more at ease to speak with the assurance that no one would hear the recording; we also find that the process of researcher-transcribing already starts the analysis of the transcripts through noticing and noting (Bird, 2005, ten Have, 2007) .
+We stressed to participants how we ourselves were transcribing the data and no-one else; this was partly for ethical reasons and the possibility that participants might feel more at ease to speak with the assurance that no one else would hear the recording; we also find that the process of researcher-transcribing already starts the analysis of the transcripts through noticing and noting (Bird, 2005, ten Have, 2007).

 Analysis of the data

-We carefully read through the 20 transcribed interviews to identify where a piece had triggered a narrative and where it had not (see Table 2), and noted the nature of this narrative to identify whether it was a narrative of learning or about something else.
+We carefully read through the 20 transcribed interviews to identify where a piece had triggered a narrative and where it had not (see Table 2), and noted the nature of each narrative to identify whether it was a narrative of learning or about something else.
 Then, we repeatedly read through the narratives of learning to identify, and to develop and assign categories for the type of learning it related to.
 We found it was necessary to work through this manually rather than via use of QDAS software because the themes and categories that emerged continually changed and morphed until we had reached a final version.
-We believe our manual processes were better suited to the dynamic nature of data analysis because they allowed us to more quickly and flexibly modify categories and consider, reflect on, and reconsider interpretations and categorical alignments of selected excerpts from the data.
+We believe our manual processes were better suited to the dynamic nature of data analysis because they allowed us to more flexibly modify categories and consider, reflect on, and reconsider interpretations and categorical alignments of selected excerpts from the data.

-This approach was similar to that of a constructivist grounded theory (Charmaz, 2010) where codes and themes emerged bottom-up from the data rather than being identified prior to analysis.
+This approach was similar to that of a constructivist grounded theory (Charmaz, 2010) where codes and themes emerged bottom-up from iteratively analysed data rather than being identified prior to analysis.
+We note, though, that had we been conducting analysis more with pre-determined codes or (although this may sound counterintuitive) with fewer data, we would undoubtedly have considered using QDAS software.

 Organization of results